Technion-WeBWorK/xblock-webwork/install-docs/devstack-install-and-debug.md

 **Cons:**
 + Heavy disc/cash/cpu usage
-+ Though to install
++ Difficult to install
-+ Though to debug
++ Challenging to debug
 + Thus remarkably slows down developing

 It assumes that the reader have basic experience working with